twisted/twisted/docs/core/howto/pb-copyable.rst

 ("jelly" ) that object as an instance with a class name of"copy_sender.CopyPond" and some chunk of data that represents the object's state. ``pond.__class__.__module__`` and ``pond.__class__.__name__`` are used to derive the class name string.
-The object's :api:`twisted.spread.flavors.Copyable.getStateToCopy <getStateToCopy>` method is used to get the state: this is provided by :api:`twisted.spread.pb.Copyable <pb.Copyable>` , and the default just retrieves ``self.__dict__`` .
+The object's :api:`twisted.spread.pb.Copyable.getStateToCopy <getStateToCopy>` method is used to get the state: this is provided by :api:`twisted.spread.pb.Copyable <pb.Copyable>` , and the default just retrieves ``self.__dict__`` .
 This works just like the optional ``__getstate__`` method used by ``pickle`` .
 The pair of